 Improve your toilet and save money with every flush by upgrading to a dual flush toilet.

 32. Make Your Own Bathtub Tray

-Transform you bathroom into a spa like oasis with a beautiful DIY Bathtub tray to hold candles, wine glass and more!
+Transform your bathroom into a spa-like oasis with a beautiful DIY Bathtub tray to hold candles, wine glass, and more!

 33. Put Down A Fresh Bead Of Caulk

 Bathrooms have caulk in many areas.
 Do you have cracked or missing caulk around the bathroom?

 Or worse, is mold and mildew forming?
 A fresh bead of caulk can make your bathroom look new again.